+Based on the above decision, a skier to compete in any event must hold a valid IWWF license.
+A skier without valid license cannot take part in competitions.
 It is requested that Federations ensure that all athletes hold a valid IWWF License before participating in Record Capability, Normal or Who Beats Who International competitions.
 In EMS only skiers that have an approved license from their federation and have paid the required subscription to EMS, will be listed, no other skiers can enter the competition.

-For national WBW competitions, the scorer needs to check with the organizer whether all skiers have the correct license, as this is important for insurance coverage.
+For national WBW competitions, the IWWF license is not required.
+In this case the scorer needs to check with the organizer whether all skiers have some sort of license, as this is important for insurance coverage.